CenturyLinkCloud/PublicKB/Marketplace/Providers/onboarding-resources.md

 ### Marketplace Provider Agreement (MPA)

 The Marketplace Provider Agreement governs the Terms & Conditions of your products entry into the Marketplace.
 It can be found [here](https://www.ctl.io/legal/marketplace/).
-If you have questions about the agreement, please address them with the CenturyLink Marketplace Digital Team by contacting us at [Marketplace@centurylink.com](mailto:Marketplace@centurylink.com).
+If you have questions about the agreement, please address them with the CenturyLink Hybrid IT Marketplace Team by contacting us at [Marketplace@centurylink.com](mailto:Marketplace@centurylink.com).

 ### CenturyLink Cloud Marketplace